karatheem/mailman/README.md

 ### Service-Level Agreement

-This application and deployment are prpvided free of charge for both client and server sides.
+This application and deployment are provided free of charge for both client and server sides.
-At the same time, support is provided as-is.
+At the same time, support is as-is via GitHub issues.